haiiro-shimeji/gmap/README.txt

 - Create setting to suppress the option of changing some of the settings in the macro creation page.
 This could be used so that all maps generated are the same size, or the same magnification.
-- Add more settings (for example fixed/draggable map)

 Credit
 ------